vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 Tilak was moreover charged with exciting the feelings of Indians against Europeans.
-The result would be, said Mr. Baptista, that on the charge under 124 A, the rulers would sit in judgment upon a subject for his alle- ged rebellious spirit and under Section 153 A, the accusers would sit in judgment upon the accused for exciting hostility against themselves.
+The result would be, said Mr. Baptista, that on the charge under 124 A, the rulers would sit in judgment upon a subject for his alle###ged rebellious spirit and under Section 153 A, the accusers would sit in judgment upon the accused for exciting hostility against themselves.
 A Common Jury would, on the other hand, cons st of a majority of